Ewings Sarcoma Library

 Ewing sarcoma is most common in adolescents and young adults (teens through mid-20s).

 Ewing sarcoma has also been called peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of the chest wall), extraosseous Ewing sarcoma (Ewing sarcoma in tissue other than bone), and Ewing sarcoma family of tumors.

 Undifferentiated round cell sarcoma may also occur in the bone or soft tissue.

 Undifferentiated round cell sarcoma usually occurs in the bones or the muscles that are attached to bones and that help the body move.
-There are two types of undifferentiated round cell sarcoma that are treated like Ewing sarcoma:
+There are three types of undifferentiated round cell sarcoma that are treated like Ewing sarcoma: